x1ahmed/northflank/README.md

 ## Security Notes

-- The private key is already configured
+- Reality key pair is generated automatically on each deployment for maximum security
+- Private and public keys are displayed in deployment logs
 - UUID is generated automatically for security
 - Reality protocol provides traffic camouflage
 - SNI is set to a popular PlayStation domain for better disguise